Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2021 (barrel sample) 96-97p

 Tasted twice in April 2022 with the same impression.
-A dazzlingly fresh and dignified nose of peaches, pear, and lemongrass.
+A dazzlingly fresh and dignified nose of peaches, pears, and lemongrass.
 Great presence of acidity.
 Vibrant, sophisticated, and refined on the palate with great complexity, depth, and length.
-A classic and distinguished effort for the property.
+It is a classic and distinguished effort for the property.
 Amazing stuff!

 Domaine de Chevalier 2020 96p

 Tasted twice - last time in April 2023.
 Consistent notes.
 70% Sauvignon Blanc + 30% Semillon.
-A distinct nose of pineapple, acacia flower, lemongrass, splendid acidity and crunchiness of fruit, racy with finesse and sophisticated touch, persistent aftertaste.
-A spectacular effort for the vintage.
+It has a distinct nose of pineapple, acacia flower, and lemongrass, with splendid acidity and a crunchy fruitiness, racy finesse, and a sophisticated touch, resulting in a persistent aftertaste.
+It is a spectacular effort for the vintage.
 Sheer class!

 Domaine de Chevalier 2019 97+p

 It tasted twice - last time in February 2022.
 Consistent notes.
 70% Sauvignon + 30% Semillon.
 Alcohol is 14%.
 A dazzlingly fresh, sublime, dignified nose of flowers mixed with peaches and citron grass.
 Great presence of acidity.
 Lively, sophisticated, and refined on the palate with extraordinary complexity, depth, and length.
-A classic and highly stylish wine for the property.
+It is a classic and highly stylish wine for the property.
 Amazing stuff!

 Domaine de Chevalier 2018 96p

-Tasted twice - last time in December 2020.
-Consistent notes.
+I tasted it twice, the last time in December 2020.
+It has consistent notes.
 75% Sauvignon Blanc + 25% Semillon.
-A distinct nose of pineapple, acacia flower, and lemongrass, splendid acidity and crunchiness of fruit, racy with finesse and sophisticated touch, and persistent aftertaste.
-A spectacular effort for the vintage.
+It displays a distinct nose of pineapple, acacia flower, and lemongrass, with splendid acidity and fruit crunchiness, racy finesse, and a sophisticated touch, accompanied by a persistent aftertaste.
+This is a sublime effort for the vintage.

 Domaine de Chevalier 2017 96-97p